-On the 25th July 2015, Venus in the skies will appear to stop then start travelling backwards in her orbit.
+On May 13, 2020, Venus in the skies will appear to stop then start travelling backwards in her orbit.
 This optical illusion is known as a ‘retrograde’.
-Venus will be retrograde until the 6th September.
-[Note, there is no Venus retrograde during 2016.
-Dates will be updated for 2017)
+Venus will be retrograde until June 25, 2020.

 When Venus goes retrograde, it is a time when we re-evaluate how we feel.
 Typically it’s a time to ask ‘is it worth it?’.
 Who or what is worthy of your time and attention?
 Do you feel spiritually, emotionally or materially rich?
 Where have you felt devalued?
 How high is your sense of self esteem?
 Do you love yourself?